Counseling Degrees & Licenses in Utah

 • Location: Provo, Utah

-• Duration: Both programs are 60 credits; the dual-degree option is 72 credits
+• Duration: All MS counseling programs are 60 credits; the dual-degree option is 72 credits

 How Much Do Counselors Make in Utah?